DanielDuP/mellon/readme.md

 Simply speak your bearer token and enter.

-It can be configured to work with Apache or
-NGINX to guard access to processes lacking specific auth mechanisms of their own.
+It can be configured to work with standalone webservers, such as Apache and NGINX to guard access to processes lacking specific auth mechanisms of their own.

 ## Disclaimer